 5. Better resource management

 In addition to helping teams stay on top of their tasks and overall project's progress, technology also makes it easier for project managers to keep their resources in check throughout the project.
 It provides them clarity over each employee's performance i.e who is doing his best and who needs to put in extra efforts.
 Moreover, this allows project managers to identify tasks that are likely to get delayed and reallocate resources across the project accordingly.

 Nowadays, cloud-based project management has made it possible for teams to get instant and accurate feedback for their design/product.
 Rather than sending printed designs or product reports, teams can now consider using online proofing tools that allow them to share digital files with clients and other team members for review, make suggested improvements simultaneously, and finally, conclude projects with the desired outcome faster.

 With a significant technological evolution and increasing availability of business management tools in the last decade, businesses are accomplishing projects with fewer efforts and resources.
 For project managers, this is a chance to remove all the silos that might result in the failure of the company, the project, or the product, and promote productivity across teams.

-Whether it's communication, documentation, synchronization, tracking or reporting, there are tools to manage every aspect of a business.
+Whether it's communication, documentation, synchronization, tracking or reporting, There are management information tools to manage your business.
 So, what are you still waiting for?
 Do some research on your part and find out what kind of tools or technology would do wonders for your project or team.